PennLINC/xcpEngine/docs/modules/index.rst

  * :ref:`prestats`: Formerly an omnibus module for functional preprocessing.
 Its functionality is largely implemented in ``FMRIPREP`` and additional functions have been moved to other modules.
- * :ref:`confound`: Generates a matrix of nuisance time series for confound regression.
+ * :ref:`confound2`: Generates a matrix of nuisance time series for confound regression.
 Supports most frequently used denoising models, including realignment parameters, tissue-based time series, PCA-derived time series, the global signal, and temporal expansions.
  * :ref:`regress`: Executes confound regression using the matrix